Stavros Katsantonis: Early life

-College
+University career

 Unranked coming out of high school and with no prominent D-1 or D-1AA offers Katsantonis' father advised his son to look to Canada.
 Coach Blake Nill at The University of British Columbia offered Katsantonis a scholarship in early 2015.
 Katsantonis accepted and played for Coach Nill's UBC T-Birds football team from 2015 to 2018.